MylesJBP/lab-inheritance-maven/README.md

 * Myles Bohrer-Purnell
 * Nicky Moreno

-This code may be found at <FILL IN>.
+This code may be found at <(https://github.com/MylesJBP/lab-inheritance-maven)>.